Loneliness And What It Means For Your Relationship

 How loneliness can affect your health

-Before we address loneliness in relationships, it’s important to review the impacts of loneliness, both on a person’s mental health and on their physical health.
+Before we address loneliness in relationships, it’s important to review the impacts of loneliness and social isolation, both on a person’s mental health and on their physical health.
 Loneliness is a challenge many people face, particularly in the age of social media and remote work.
-However, there’s a tendency to underestimate the consequences chronic loneliness can have on our mental, physical, and emotional well-being.
-Left unchecked, loneliness can lead to an increased risk of:
+Social isolation has also become a public health concern in recent years.
+However, there’s a tendency to underestimate the consequences chronic loneliness and social isolation can have on our mental health, physical health, and emotional well-being.
+According to an abundance of medically reviewed research, isolation and loneliness can lead to an increased risk of:

 • Depression